All Stories

 Home Care Integration Training Project Brief

-In 2012, the Center for Caregiver Advancement (then known as the California Long-Term Care Education Center) received a three-year, $11.8 million Health Care Innovation Award from the Centers for Medicare and Medicaid Services’ Innovation Center, established by the Affordable Care Act to test innovative service delivery models, for a pilot project called the Care Team Integration of the Home-Based Workforce.
-This project’s innovative contribution to health care was to recast and enhance the role of home care providers through training and integration into the health care system.
-This project showed that training home care workers is associated with better care, stronger health outcomes and at lower costs through reductions in consumers’ use of the Emergency Department and hospitalizations, particularly repeat visits to the Emergency Room and readmissions to the hospital, which has the potential to create tremendous cost savings to Medicare and Medicaid.
+This training project’s innovative contribution to health care was to recast and enhance the role of home care providers through education and integration into the health care system.
+This project showed that training home care workers is associated with better care, stronger health outcomes and lower costs through reductions in consumers’ use of the Emergency Department and hospitalizations, particularly repeat visits to the Emergency Room and readmissions to the hospital, which has the potential to create tremendous cost savings to Medicare and Medicaid.
 Home care providers are in direct and frequent contact with the consumers they care for and are in the unique position to positively impact consumers’ health.

-Thriving Together
+Thriving Together as CNAs

 It’s easy to see why Team Caceres thrives.
 Sergio and Emerita Caceres, both Certified Nursing Assistants (CNAs) at Los Angeles Rehabilitation and Wellness Centre – Pursue Health, push each other to do better, dream bigger, and provide better quality of care.